patheard/mini-cv/README.md

 ![Build status](https://travis-ci.org/patheard/mini-cv.svg?branch=master)

 # mini-cv
 A simple resume using Paper.js to make things more interesting.
-The background generation and colours are dynamic and when future-Pat has some time, they'll react to user input.
+The background and colours are dynamic and react to mouse, touch and scroll events:

 https://patheard.github.io/mini-cv/